usabilityhub/rails-erb-loader/README.md

 # ERB loader

 Simple `.erb` loader for use with Webpack in a Ruby on Rails project.
-Files are piped through the `ERB` via a `rails console` call on commandline (see source for more info).
+Files are piped through the `ERB` via a `rails runner` call on commandline (see source for more info).

 ## Installation